The Colorado River rarely reaches the sea. Here's why

 "They're growing the things that we want and are willing to pay for," Richter said.

-It's estimated that livestock farming produces between 11.1 % to 19.6% of the world's climate-warming emissions.
+It's estimated that livestock farming produces between 11.1 % and 19.6% of the world's climate-warming emissions.

 "It is a fact that agriculture uses a lot of water," said Sharon Megdal, director of the Water Resources Research Center at the University of Arizona.
 "And what that really means is that there will be the most opportunity for reductions in water use through, whether you call it precision agriculture, climate-smart agriculture, or more efficient water use.